relero90/brewfinder/README.md

 ## User Story

 ```
-As a user, I want to view local brewery and weather data in the city of my choice so that I can easily plan trips and find local breweries wherever I go.
+As a user, I want to view random local brewery data along with forecast weather data in the city of my choice so that I can easily find and make plans to experience new breweries wherever I go.
 ```

 ## Acceptance Criteria